-Lauren and I have been sharing our weight loss updates with you each week and you have seen our successes and what works for us.
 There are a lot of ways to lose weight out there, and something different works for each person.
-We wanted to profile this in a new series called How I Lost IT !
-This is the first installment of the series for a friend of ours who has lost over 100lbs!!
-Here’s Michael Dawson’s story of his journey on the road to fit!
+I wanted to profile this in a new series called How I Lost IT !
+This is the first installment of the series features somebody who has lost over 100lbs!!
+Here’s Michael Dawson’s story of his journey On the Road to Fit!

 I have some really great advice for anyone trying to lose weight.
 As always, allow me to preface by saying that before you start any kind of weight loss program, consult your doctor.
 I wouldn’t want to be responsible for hurting anyone when I’m trying to help!